eboatwright/JSCII/README.md

 # Announcement!
- I'm putting this project on hold, because I remembered how much I don't like working with JavaScript.
-(Please don't take offense, it's just my preference.)
-Thanks for all the support, and you guys can fix, or add stuff if you want and I'll accept pull requests.
+ I've put this project on hold to work on other stuff.
+Thanks for all the support, feel free to add features if you want, and I'll accept pull requests.
 Thank you!

 # JSCII
  An ASCII (technically PETSCII :)) "Game Engine" / toolkit for JavaScript!<br>
- I'm using the Commodore 64's PETSCII character set, and color palette!<br>
+ I'm using the Commodore 64's PETSCII character set, and color palette.<br>
- The one liberty I game myself, is the screen resolution.
+ The one liberty I gave myself, is the screen resolution.
 While the Commodore had 320x200, I'm using 480x300.

 # Usage
  Copy the jscii.js file into your directory, and load it into your HTML file!<br>